picomet/picomet/docs/source/comet.rst

     <a href="/about" x-link>About</a>
   </div>

-When navigating from a page to another page, picomet partially renders ``s-group="page"`` elements in that template on the server and returns a json of those partials.
+When navigating from a page to another page, picomet partially renders and updates the block using a common layout.

 Form